“Lord, take notice of the threats they have made, and allow us, your servants, to speak your message with all boldness.”

 So they prayed, “Lord, take notice of the threats they have made, and allow us, your servants, to speak your message with all boldness” (Acts 4:29 GNT).

-Never, ever forget this: God won’t part the water in front of you until you take your first step (see how God did this for Elijah and Elisha in 2 Kings 2:8).
+Never, ever forget this: God won’t part the Jordan River in front of you until you take your first step (see how God did this for Elijah and Elisha in 2 Kings 2:8).
 You take a step of faith, and then God shows you the path.
 That won’t happen if you stand wrapped up in your fear.

 Take a step in faith today, and watch fear crumble in the process as God guides your steps.